Megaton Documentation

 Default: []

 Instructions that are disallowed in the final binary.
 Place instructions that are known to crash here.
-(Mostly needed for Megaton tool development).
+(Mostly needed for Megaton library development).

 Inheritance: Override